 Are you confused about what or when to eat for energy, health and top performance?
-Whether you’re a beginner or elite level athlete, don’t struggle with nutrition problems by yourself.
+Whether you’re a recreational or high-performance athlete, don’t struggle with nutrition problems by yourself.
 Megan is dedicated to providing you with realistic lifestyle solutions.
 You’ll learn how to use food to fuel your body, optimize your health and reach your athletic goals.

 Megan is actively involved in the athletic community.
 She is a popular speaker providing group talks and presentations on a variety of topics.
 Megan has acted as a nutrition expert in various magazines, including Runner’s World, Canadian Running Magazine, and Running Room.
 Megan is further committed to dispelling nutrition myths and supplying trustworthy advice to athletes through her weekly sports nutrition blog.

 What is an RD?